awsdocs/amazon-connect-admin-guide/doc_source/monitor-conversations.md

 1. Choose whether to record the conversations you monitor\.

    Although you need to add the **Set recording behavior** block to your contact flow, you don't need to record voice and/or chat conversations for monitoring to work\.
 By default when you set up your instance, [Amazon S3 buckets are created](amazon-connect-instances.md#get-started-data-storage) to store call recordings and chat transcripts\.
 The existence of these buckets enables call recording and chat transcripts at the instance level\.

-To not record the calls or chats you're monitoring, remove the Amazon S3 buckets\.
+   To not record the calls or chats you're monitoring, disable the Amazon S3 buckets\.
 For instructions, see [Update instance settings](update-instance-settings.md)\.

 ## Assign permissions to monitor live conversations<a name="monitor-conversations-permissions"></a>